aellerton/demo-allauth-bootstrap/README.md

 ## Getting Running

 1. Install Python.
-I used Python 2.7.5 but Python 3 works too.
+I used Python 3.4.3 at the moment but 2.7.x works fine too.

 2. Install a ``virtualenv`` and requirements: